Belvedere Labs/Flue × Eve

 Inside the Swarm

-Each LLM agent runs on the US frontier model best-suited to its job — Anthropic, Google, and xAI, all via OpenRouter.
+Each agent runs on the US frontier model best-suited to its job — routed via OpenRouter.
 Click any agent for its prompt, model, and config.

 Field Notes